 Click on any of these pages to read more about coping with specific problems.

-Transform Your Thinking & Develop Better Coping Skills
+Manage Your Thinking & Improve Your Coping Skills

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-We offer all prospective clients an initial consultation to discuss your coping skills prior to commencing any treatment plans.
+We offer all prospective clients an initial consultation to discuss your difficulties in coping with mental health problems prior to commencing any counselling.